MIDLANDS

 Integrating very high shares of decentralized renewable energy into the Swiss energy system.

-EDGE wants to fast-track the growth of locally sourced decentralized renewable energy in Switzerland.
-The project aims to ensure that by 2035 and 2050, when ambitious shares of renewable energy are reached, the Swiss energy system is designed and operated in a technically and economically optimal and secure way, and that it is well positioned in the European markets.
+EDGE wants to provide scientific evidence to fast-track the growth of locally sourced decentralized renewable energy in Switzerland.
+The consortium aims to show that by 2035 and 2050, when ambitious shares of renewable energy are reached, the Swiss energy system could be designed and operated in a technically and economically optimal and secure way, and that it could be well positioned in the European markets.

 Quantify new national-level scenarios and implementation pathways with high shares of decentralized renewable energy